Steve is such a cool name.

 (This is exactly what the kid was wearing…I swear…lol.)

 Buzz pointed the nose down the road, and since we were still a mile or so from this young angler, he had not yet realized that a 3 1/2 ton, red and white, jet-prop screaming, compilation of metal and homo sapiens, was bearing down on his very location.
 Knowing Steve like I did, I knew there was no malice involved in this event, for he simply planned to give this young man an impromptu (albeit, very up close) airshow.
 That’s not exactly what happened, for when young “Timmy” heard something behind him, then turned and located the inbound “bogey”, his reaction was far more terrified than impressed.
 He began to run slowly at first, then his pace noticeably quickened.
 Shortly after that, it took on an a distinctly “Pamplona” air, and you’d swear he was the tail-end-Charlie dude in the “running of the bulls”!
 At this point, he was running for all he was worth, looking over his shoulder, and had divested himself of any and all items that might slow him down!
 He dropped his fishing pole early in the run, and had tossed the worm bucket a little farther down the road.
-By now, his young eyes had widened to match the giant river barely ½ mile to his west, he was intently following our inbound strafing run, and I can only imagine the brand of “rebel yell” that was spewing from his mouth!
+By now, his young eyes had widened to match the giant river barely ½ mile to his east, he was intently following our inbound strafing run, and I can only imagine the brand of “rebel yell” that was spewing from his mouth!
 As we passed a mere 50’ over his (now bare) head, he looked up and I cannot begin to imagine what must’ve gone through his mind as he witnessed a guy (sporting a WWII Japanese headband) give him a nod and an informal salute!
 We flashed by him, and an instant later Buzz pulled us up into another perfect chandelle (only this one to the right…maybe he DID spend a moment or two practicing them back in college), and off we hurled toward the southwestern horizon.

 As we sped off on our course toward Little Rock, again a scant few meters above the fields of north east Arkansas, we both began to giggle.
 This turned to laughter and that (of course) turned to uproarious hilarity.
 I couldn’t help but feel sorry for our new little friend “Timmy”, for I easily imagined this poor waif running as fast as his little feet would propel him.
 He would speed down the gravel path toward home all the while wondering what the hell just happened!
 Upon bursting through the front door, I imagined a dutiful parent getting an ear-full of the fantastical event that had just transpired.
 Some unbelievable ship from the heavens, literally dropped out of nowhere and singled him out for its heinous attack.
 It had him “dead to rights”, zeroed in on its gunsights, and somehow, he had foiled their attempt to destroy this solitary human!
 It roared over his head, missing him by mere inches and sped off toward the sky at the speed of light!
 I imagined said parent, face full of chagrin, launching into a loud admonishment of how little boys should NOT make up crazy stories about space ships and aliens, and no matter the wet spot on his crotch, he would be punished for telling an obvious monumental un-truth!
-Poor little Timmy…lost his fishing pole, lost his worm bucket, and lost his credibility… all in a 30 second waking-nightmare!
+Poor little Timmy…lost his fishing pole, lost his worm bucket, and his credibility… all in a 30 second waking-nightmare!
 I’m guessing that the next steamy morning he finds himself ambling down a lonely, red-dirt road, he may just spend a bit more time looking over his shoulder.

 (I’m guessing “Timmy” may have seen something like this bearing down on him…at least in his re-telling of the event!)